robincornett/scriptless-social-sharing/readme.txt

 		return $locations;
 	}

-If you use the Genesis Framework, you can tell the plugin to prefer Genesis specific action hooks with this very simple filter:
+If you use the Genesis Framework, there is a setting to tell the plugin to use Genesis hooks instead.

-	add_filter( 'scriptlesssocialsharing_prefer_genesis_hooks', '__return_true' );
+= Is there a Scriptless block? =

+Yes!
+Introduced in version 3.0, the new sharing block allows you to put sharing buttons anywhere in your content.
+Add just a few buttons, or rely on the default configuration defined on the settings page.

 = What about a shortcode? =